During your initial meeting Dr Robinson will:

 - After arriving home, wait until you are hungry before trying to eat.
 Begin with a light meal and try to avoid greasy food for the first 24 hours.

-On the day of surgery you will be under general anaesthesia for description of your actual procedure go to the procedure page on this website.
+For description of the actual procedure go to the specific procedure page on this website.

 After the surgery, you will wake up from the anaesthesia in a recovery room or intensive care unit (ICU).
 After the surgery, you will continue to receive fluids through the intravenous line (IV line) inserted in your arm until you are able to tolerate regular liquids.

 As proper nutrition is very crucial for your body to restore the damaged tissues and return to normal, your surgeon may either restrict what you drink and eat, or place you on a special diet.